llawsonwork/SalesforceConventions/NamingConventions.md

 Class Name | Reason
 -----------|:------
-Customer | Full word used to describe the class and starts with uppercase AddressHandler | Multiple words concatenated with subsequent words capitalized MailFaxController | Controller Extension for the Mail_Fax__c object CustomerController | Customer controller for the customer object
+Patient | Full word used to describe the class and starts with uppercase AddressHandler | Multiple words concatenated with subsequent words capitalized MailFaxController | Controller Extension for the Mail_Fax__c object PatientController | Patient controller for the Patient object

 ____